Mintot/wilsite/README.md

 * Navigate yourself to the bottommost part of the page and click "Go" (the one beside "Reset").
 * Now go back to "[your site]/signin", place your username, fill up more fields, and click "Submit".
 * Now you can go to booking via "[your site]/booking".

+### Testcases
+For the tests on startups and technopreneurship functionality, I have created thousands of dummy data with testcases.
+They can be viewed [on our shared Google Drive](https://drive.google.com/drive/u/0/folders/19jZIcuH_OkQ7swMcJ6k6zdbDhKdO9SxO).
+You are also to re-do the "Database" and "Server" steps above.

 ## Contact Us
 Should you have concerns, we are reachable via the following: